Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

 The consolidation of financial data in the context of group reporting is carried out by means of a centralised, SAP-based consolidation system (SAP EC-CS).
 Without exception, all consolidated METRO GROUP companies are linked into this system.
 This system provides for a uniform accounts table used by all consolidated companies in accordance with the IFRS accounting guideline.
 The accounts tables for the individual IFRS financial statements and the consolidated financial statements are interlinked.

 Aside from failure to comply with accounting rules, risks can also arise from failure to observe formal deadlines.
 An online planning tool was introduced to help avoid these risks and document the obligatory processes required in the context of the preparation of individual and consolidated financial statements under IFRS, their sequence and the responsible persons.
 This tool is used to monitor content and timing of the processes related to the preparation of the individual and consolidated financial statements under IFRS.
-It provides overarching group units with the tracking and tracing systems necessary to ensure that risks can be detected and eliminated early on.
+It provides for the necessary tracking and tracing systems to ensure that risks of overarching group units can be detected and eliminated early on.

 The planning tool divides the process of preparing the individual financial statements into key milestones, which in turn are divided into individual activities.
 In terms of content, these milestones and activities are geared towards METRO GROUP’s IFRS accounting guideline and thus reflect its implementation.
 Compliance with additional deadlines and milestones that are centrally provided by the planning tool for the purpose of structuring and coordinating the preparation of the consolidated financial statements is monitored by METRO AG’s Corporate Accounting department.
 The scheduling and monitoring of the milestones and activities required to achieve these group milestones as part of the preparation of individual financial statements are part of the responsibilities of the respective company’s management.